Bachou Mouki from Ikkitousen is deathly afraid of snakes.

 Perona from One Piece is absolutely terrified of cockroaches.
 It only took Usopp a bunch of fake ones to make her flip her shit.

 It's not really surprising that Oda made Nami afraid of bugs as well, but Sanji?
 He's just as terrified.
-It's even more hilarious, when Usopp is the only one of three who is not afraid of insects and finds them cute.
+It's even more hilarious, when Usopp, who embodies the Lovable Coward trope, is the only one of three who is not afraid of insects and finds them cute.

-Misty of Pokémon has three things that she hates most of all and bugs are one of them, as exhibited when Ash catches a Caterpie in one of the first episodes of the show and Misty cannot stand being near it (though she's less repulsed by the prettier bugs like Butterfree and Ledian).
+Misty of Pokémon has three things that she hates most of all: carrots, peppers, and bugs (though she's less repulsed by the prettier bugs like Butterfree and Ledian), as exhibited when Ash catches a Caterpie in one of the first episodes of the show and Misty cannot stand being near it.
 This is exhibited many times in the show, like during the episode with the Bug Catching Contest where she freaks out whenever a wild Bug Pokemon even comes close to her.
-Encounters with Ghost Pokemon also give her nightmares, a typical side effect of that type.

 The English dub of Yu-Gi-Oh!
 5Ds gives Yusei Fudo a fear of bugs in Episode 2.
 This gave them some potential 40 episodes later, when his opponent had a deck full of spiders, including one really bigplot-related one.
 It's a mystery how they didn't realize that Yusei being scared of something like bugs is just... laughable.